 About This Center

-UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center diagnoses, treats, and manages immune-mediated neurologic diseases (a disease in which the body’s immune system attacks the central nervous system) in adult patients (18 years and older) with Multiple Sclerosis.
+UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences diagnoses, treats, and manages immune-mediated neurologic diseases (a disease in which the body’s immune system attacks the central nervous system) in adult patients (18 years and older) with Multiple Sclerosis.
 We are committed to working with you to best understand and effectively manage your chronic neurologic illness with the ultimate goal of optimizing your psychological, behavioral, and mental health.

 We collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research, diagnostic, and treatment techniques, allowing us to provide you with preventive methods that promote health and wellness.
 Advanced imaging and lab testing are also available on-site if needed.